alexreisner/geocoder/README.md

       ]
     )

 Now, any time Geocoder looks up "New York, NY" its results array will contain one result with the above attributes.
-You can also set a default stub:
+You can also set a default stub, to be returned when no other stub is found for a given query:

     Geocoder.configure(:lookup => :test)